techiewonk/RebillyAPI/web/description.md

 in Rebilly that will be helpful for many other use cases too.

+Within 25 minutes, you'll have sent API requests (via our console) to create a subscription order.

 ## Prerequisites

 * Sandbox (or live) secret and publishable key